layabinu/VIMES_VIsualization_of_Massive_Evolving_Stars/joss_paper/paper.md

 # Implementation
-`VIMES` processes detailed output files from population synthesis codes such as COMPAS and StarTrack in two stages: data ingestion and animation rendering.
+`VIMES` processes detailed output files from population synthesis codes such as COMPAS in two stages: data ingestion and animation rendering.

 ## Data Ingestion and Frame Construction
-`VIMES` reads the binary's evolution from a COMPAS HDF5 detailed output file, extracting time-series data for both stars and the orbit.
+`VIMES` reads the binary's evolution details (such as radius, effective temparature, mass, stellar type, mass transfer episodes, and time) from a COMPAS HDF5 detailed output file, extracting time-series data for both stars and the orbit.
 The data are first segmented into evolutionary phases, defined by changes in the stellar type of either star (using the stellar type classification scheme of @Hurley:2000) or the onset of mass transfer.
 This phase structure is used to determine frame sampling: rather than allocating frames proportional to time spent in each phase (which would result in animations dominated by long, visually uneventful main-sequence phases), `VIMES` samples a fixed number of frames from each phase.
 This ensures that short but physically important phases — such